Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ## Introduction

-This is the story of the first[^1] shared library to be shipped within SciPy.
+This is the story of the first[^1] shared library to be shipped as part of SciPy.
 It offers a glimpse at some of the complexity SciPy tries to hide from users, while previewing some exciting developments in [`scipy.special`](https://docs.scipy.org/doc/scipy/reference/special.html).